NeoGeographyToolkit/StereoPipeline/docs/examples.rst

-When running bundle adjustment (:numref:`bundle_adjust`) with these datasets, it is suggested to use the ``--tri-weight`` option to prevent the cameras from moving, with a value of perhaps 0.5.
+When running bundle adjustment (:numref:`bundle_adjust`) with these datasets, it is suggested to use the ``--tri-weight`` option to prevent the cameras from moving, with a value of perhaps 0.1 - 0.5 (a lower value will constrain less, and a lower value is needed with coarser images where a pixel change can correspond to a bigger change on the ground that this weight compensates for).

 If having a lot of images, use the option ``--auto-overlap-params`` to automatically determine which pairs overlap.
 See